Free Tool

 For CAAs, the clock starts the moment waste first enters the container.

-For SAAs, you have 3 days to move a full container to the CAA.
-The 90/180-day clock begins the moment it is moved or the 3-day window ends.
+For SAAs, you have 3 days after a limit is exceeded to move waste to a CAA.
+The 90/180-day clock begins when it is moved or the 3-day window ends.

 Example shown